HOME EXTENSION RENOVATION COSTS 2022 (UPDATED)

 The conversion of a non-habitable space to a habitable space is considered an ‘alteration to an existing building’ rather than a ‘change of use’.
 The council requires that converted non-habitable spaces comply with the Building Code wherever possible to ensure that the homeowners live in a safe and healthy building.

-A Garage Conversion is a good option if you want to add more living space to your home without extending the footprint of the house.
+A Garage Conversion is a good home renovation extension option if you want to add more living space to your home without extending the footprint of the house.
 However, there are a few council requirements for the conversion, for example,

 - Insulation, building wraps and internal linings are installed.
 This may require the removal removing of the external cladding so that insulation and building wrap can be installed.